rhoulihan/distributed-lock-client/README.md

-# NoSQL Lock Client
+# Distributed Lock Client

-The NoSQL Lock Client is a general purpose distributed locking library.
+The Distributed Lock Client is a general purpose distributed locking library forked from the Amazon DynamoDB Distributed Lock Client project to remove hard dependencies on DynamoDB, abstract of the data access layer, and enable support for other database platforms.
+This project introduces support for MongoDB.
+If you are interested in adding support for other platforms feel free to implement and send a pull request.

-The NoSQL Lock Client supports both fine-grained and coarse-grained locking as the lock keys can be any arbitrary string, up to a certain length.
-NoSQL Lock Client supports either MongoDB or DynamoDB as a backend for maintaining lock state.
-NoSQL Lock Client is an open-source project supported by the community.
+The Distributed Lock Client supports both fine-grained and coarse-grained locking as the lock keys can be any arbitrary string, up to a certain length.
+Distributed Lock Client supports either MongoDB or DynamoDB as a backend for maintaining lock state.
+Distributed Lock Client is an open-source project supported by the community.
 Please create issues in the GitHub repository with questions.